Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Previewing a Squarespace template

-There’s a couple of other template issues to consider.
+There are a couple of other template issues to consider.

 First, the availability of ‘responsive’ templates — themes that adjust themselves automatically to suit the device they’re being viewed on.

 Wix doesn’t provide fully responsive templates, and depending on your chosen one, you may have to edit the mobile version of your site in various ways to get it to display correctly on mobile.
-(Note: Google prefers responsive templates.
-More on SEO later!).

 By contrast all Squarespace templates and Shopify themes are 100% responsive.